The Scholarly Kitchen

 Lettie Y. Conrad

-Lettie Y. Conrad, Ph.D., is an independent researcher and consultant, leveraging a variety of R&D methods to drive product strategy and evidence-based decisions.
-Lettie's specialties sit at the intersection of information experience and digital product design.
-As VP and Lead Analyst for scholarly communications at Outsell, Inc., Lettie is bringing more than 20 years' industry experience to information, data, and analytics providers.
-She also serves as Product Experience Architect for LibLynx and is an active volunteer with the Society for Scholarly Publishing, among other organizations.
+Lettie Y. Conrad, Ph.D., is an independent researcher and consultant, leveraging a variety of methods to drive human-centric product strategy and evidence-based decisions.
+Lettie also serves as the Deputy Editor for The Scholarly Kitchen and an active volunteer with the Society for Scholarly Publishing and the Association for Information Science and Technology.

 View All Posts by Lettie Y. Conrad